Which form of Rhubarb-Sherbet do you prefer?

 beaten egg whites.
 Gently fold them into the rhubarb mixture.

 Return pan to the freezer covered.
+Freeze until very firm (4 hours).

 Spoon into glasses or a small dish and garnish with zest or nuts.

-Return to Rhubarb Gelato
+Return To Rhubarb Gelato